saptarshibasu/cassandra-study/README.md

 * If the data is not in row cache, the replica node searches for the data in the memtable & SSTables
 * There is only one memtable per table and hence this part is easy
 * As there can be many SSTables per table and each may contain a portion of the data, Cassandra follows the following approach
-  * Cassandra checks the bloom filter to find out the SSTables that do NOT contain the requested partition
+  * Cassandra checks the bloom filter of each SSTable to find out the SSTables that do NOT contain the requested partition
   * Cassandra checks the key cache to get the offset of the partition key in the SSTable.
 Key cache is implemented as a map structure in which the keys are a combination of the SSTable file descriptor and partition key and the values are offset locations into SSTable files
   * If the partition key is found in the partition cache, Cassandra directly goes the compression offset map to locate the data on disk
   * If the offset is not obtained from the key cache, Cassandra uses a two-level index stored on disk in order to locate the offset: